sstark/nerdshade/README.md

 Brightness is translated into a color temperature and gamma value and handed over to [hyprsunset](https://github.com/hyprwm/hyprsunset).

-Color temperature and gamma values transition smoothly for an hour during sunrise and sunset (or wakupe/bedtime respectively).
+Color temperature and gamma values transition smoothly for an hour (configurable) during sunrise and sunset (or wakupe/bedtime respectively).

 Actual calculation of sunrise/sunset times is done by the [go-sunrise package](https://github.com/nathan-osman/go-sunrise).